jgato/jgato/random_docs/coding_cluster_operator.md

 ```

-> The cluster-baremetal-operator manages the deployments of the metal3-baremetal-operator and other deployments.
+> The cluster-baremetal-operator manages the deployments of the metal3-baremetal-operator (which is the code we modified as exmaple) and other deployments.
 And the ImagePullPolicy is set to IfNotPresent.
-So, every time you make a change, create a new tag, edit the CM to point the new image, and kill again the cluster-baremetal-operator.
+So, every time you make a change, you have to create a new tag `version+1` or similar.
+Edit again the CM to point the new image version, and kill again the cluster-baremetal-operator.
 Or, scale to 0 the cluster-baremetal-operator, and you can directly manage the deployment of the metal3-baremetal-operator and set the ImagePull to Always.
 Yes it is tricky.